programminghistorian/jekyll/lessons/viewing-html-files.md

 {% include figure.html src="../images/obo-page-source.png" caption="HTML Source for Old Bailey Online Web Page" %}

-![Old Bailey Online page source][]

-HTML Source for OBO Web Page

 (To learn more about HTML, you may find it useful at this point to work through the [W3 Schools HTML tutorial][].
-Detailed knowledge of HTML isn’t immediately necessary to continue reading, but any time that you spend learning HTML will be amply rewarded in your work as a digital historian or digital humanist.)
+Detailed knowledge of HTML isn't immediately necessary to continue reading, but any time that you spend learning HTML will be amply rewarded in your work as a digital historian or digital humanist.)

-### “Hello World” in HTML
+### "Hello World" in HTML

-HTML is what is known as a “markup” language.
-In other words, HTML is text that has been “marked up” with tags that provide information for the interpreter (which is often a web browser).
+HTML is what is known as a *markup* language.
+In other words, HTML is text that has been "marked up" with *tags* that provide information for the interpreter (which is often a web browser).
 Suppose you are formatting a bibliographic entry and you want to indicate the title of a work by italicizing it.
-In HTML you use \<em\> tags (“em” stands for emphasis).
+In HTML you use `\<em\>` tags ("em" stands for emphasis).
 So part of your HTML file might look like this

 ``` xml